W

 Puppy food: Omega-3 fatty acids and DHA in a Whoodle puppy’s diet contribute to the healthy development of its eyes and brain.
 Supporting a puppy’s eye health early on can help to prevent Progressive retinal atrophy.
 Calcium is an important ingredient that provides strength to the puppy’s growing bones and teeth.
 Fat is essential for giving these active puppies the energy they need to explore and discover their environment.
 Plus, protein in the form of chicken, whole grain wheat, or pork liver adds strength to developing muscles and joints.

 Adult dog food: Antioxidants support a healthy immune system in an adult Whoodle.
 Omega-3 fatty acids contribute to the healthy vision of this dog and serve as some protection against Progressive retinal atrophy.
 Protein supports strong muscles and tendons.
 An adult Whoodle should still have fat in its diet, but a limited amount.
 A limited amount of fat offers an adult dog the energy it needs without adding excess weight.
 An adult Whoodle should receive three small portions of food, three times a day.
-This prevents the dog from gulping down food (along with a lot of air) leading to a possible case of bloat.
+This prevents the dog from gulping down food (along with a lot of air), leading to a possible case of bloat.

 Maintenance and Grooming

 So, how much do these dogs shed?
-One of the many reasons why this hybrid is so popular is it sheds very little hair.
+One of the many reasons why this hybrid is so popular is that it sheds very little hair.

 A grooming routine for the dog should include brushing it two to three times per week.
 A slicker brush is useful for removing mats and tangles.
 Make sure the bristles of the slicker brush have plastic covers, so they brush lightly against the dog’s skin.
 It’s a good idea to go over the dog’s coat with a nylon brush.
 This grooming tool stirs up natural oils and makes the dog’s black, silver, or rust coat look shiny.